Today’s topic is:

 Myth # 3: It guarantees weight loss

 Not all vegetarians are slim—or healthy for that matter.
 I often talk to vegetarians who eliminate meat, but continue to eat highly processed foods and therefore are not getting the benefits of a plant-based diet.
 Truly all they do is skip the meat and double on the unhealthy carbs (pizza, fries, pasta, bread….)
 So when you sub out meat, make sure a plant, not processed junk, takes its place.
+Learn from this source about supplements that have positive impact on performance, endurance, and fat loss.

 Myth # 4: Plant based eating is expensive